nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-multicluster-overview.md

-## NKL and MultiCluster Load Balancing with HTTP/S
+## NLK and MultiCluster Load Balancing with HTTP/S

 <br/>